-There are two AES/EBU digital inputs on RJ-45 connectors.
-These digital inputs are equipped with sample rate converters so a specific incoming sample rate or AES clock is not required.
+There is one AES/EBU digital input on an RJ-45 connector.
+This digital input is equipped with a sample rate converter so a specific incoming sample rate or AES clock is not required.

 • Input gain allows you to specify a gain from -127.5 to 0 dB.